TrellixVulnTeam/swahilipython_SCMU/Doc/library/modulefinder.rst

 .. class:: ModuleFinder(path=None, debug=0, excludes=[], replace_paths=[])

-   This class provides :meth:`run_script` and :meth:`report` methods to determine the set of modules imported by a script. *path* can be a list of directories to search for modules; if not specified, ``sys.path`` is used.  *debug* sets the debugging level; higher values make the class print debugging messages about what it's doing. *excludes* is a list of module names to exclude from the analysis. *replace_paths* is a list of ``(oldpath, newpath)`` tuples that will be replaced in module paths.
+   This kundi provides :meth:`run_script` and :meth:`report` methods to determine the set of modules imported by a script. *path* can be a list of directories to search for modules; if not specified, ``sys.path`` is used.  *debug* sets the debugging level; higher values make the kundi print debugging messages about what it's doing. *excludes* is a list of module names to exclude kutoka the analysis. *replace_paths* is a list of ``(oldpath, newpath)`` tuples that will be replaced in module paths.